MDH Study on State-based Risk Adjustment in the Individual and Small Group Market

 - Collect additional data needed for the study of risk adjustment;

 Additional detail on the study approach is available in a Fact Sheet (PDF).
-An interim report to the Legislature (April 2014) that presented the initial findings is available at Risk Adjustment in the Individual & Small Group Market in Minnesota - A Progress Report (PDF).
+An interim report to the Legislature (April 2014) that presented the initial findings is available at Risk Adjustment in the Individual and Small Group Market in Minnesota - A Progress Report (PDF).